foss-for-synopsys-dwc-arc-processors/embarc_audio/doc/Audio_codecs/Audio_codecs.rst

 Bluetooth CVSD
 ^^^^^^^^^^^^^^

-Continuously variable Slope Delta Modulation (BT-CVSD) is a mandatory codec for Bluetooth to transmit speech at 8 kHz sampling rate at 64 kbps.
+Continuously Variable Slope Delta Modulation (BT-CVSD) is a mandatory codec for Bluetooth to transmit speech at 8 kHz sampling rate at 64 kbps.

 Sony LDAC